Protoplanetary Disk Rings as Sites for Planetesimal Formation: Summary and Conclusions

 Beyond these models, there are a number of other mechanisms that can produce pressure bumps in disks, many of which have not been characterized in terms of percentage of pressure variation.
 However, amplitudes of $\sim 10$--20\% are not outrageously high; indeed, one can easily envision any number of mechanisms producing such modest amplitude fluctuations.
 Ultimately, the prevalence of ring structures, both in observational detections and mechanisms by which they can form, coupled with the results of this work strongly indicate that planetesimal formation in pressure bumps is not only viable, but is very likely commonplace.

 \software{{\sc Athena} \citep{Stone08,Bai10a,Simon16a}, Julia \citep{Julia-2017}, and Matplotlib \citep{Matplotlib}.}

 \acknowledgements We thank Hui Li, Jonathan Squire, Phil Armitage, Andrew Youdin, and Wlad Lyra for useful discussions and suggestions regarding this work.
+We also thank the referee for all the useful feedback that helped improve this manuscript.
 DC and JBS acknowledge support from NASA under {\em Emerging Worlds} through grants 80NSSC18K0597 and 80NSSC19K0502.
 RL acknowledges support from NASA under grant NNX16AP53H.
 The numerical simulations and analyses were performed on {\sc Stampede 2} through XSEDE grant TG-AST120062.